 The IPs and ports are right there; you can copy and paste them into your browser’s proxy settings and voila, your IP is hidden.

 You’re thinking to yourself, “Great!
 This is exactly what I wanted.”
-It is, but only sort of.
+It is, but the only sort of.
 You can do a decent job of scouring free lists for anonymous proxies from good countries (don’t use the proxies from China, for instance), and they will work for you.

 The best-case scenario for free proxies is using them to harvest data with a software application like ScrapeBox .You enter the massive list of proxies, check with the software to find the ones that are working, and use those proxies to go about harvesting URLs, keywords, and other metrics across the internet.